Acceptable Use Policy

-- Any deliberate wasteful use of resources is irresponsible; it encroaches on others’s use of facilities and deprives them of resources.
+- Any deliberate wasteful use of resources is irresponsible; it encroaches on other’s use of facilities and deprives them of resources.
 Printing of large unnecessary listing and the playing of games solely for entertainment are examples of such abuse.
-Users are expected to be aware of the resources they are using and to make resonable efforts to use these resources efficiently.
+Users are expected to be aware of the resources they are using and to make reasonable efforts to use these resources efficiently.

 - All state and federal copyright laws will be abided by at all times.
 Users must not copy any part of a copyrighted program or its documentation that would be in violation of the law or the licensing agreement without the written and specific permission of the copyright holder.

-- Conditions of College Access– The College places a high value on privacy and recognizes its critical importance in an academic setting.
-There are nonetheless circumstances in which, following carefully prescribed processes, the College may determine that certain broad concerns outweigh the value of a User’s expectation of privacy and warrant College access to relevant IT Systems without the consent of the User.
+- Conditions of University Access– The University places a high value on privacy and recognizes its critical importance in an academic setting.
+There are nonetheless circumstances in which, following carefully prescribed processes, the University may determine that certain broad concerns outweigh the value of a User’s expectation of privacy and warrant University access to relevant IT Systems without the consent of the User.
 Those circumstances are discussed below, together with the procedural safeguards established to ensure access is gained only when appropriate.

-- Conditions – In accordance with state and federal law, the College may access all aspects of IT Systems, without the consent of the User, in the following circumstances:
+- Conditions – In accordance with state and federal law, the University may access all aspects of IT Systems, without the consent of the User, in the following circumstances: